johnston9/shot-caller-production/README.md

 1. #### As a First Time User, I want to learn what the site has to offer and how to navigate the site quickly.

     - The Landing/Home page is split into three sections.
-The first informs the user as to the nature of the site and what it offers immediatly through the image and text used.
+The first informs the user as to the nature of the site and what it offers immediately through the image and text used.
 The text saying offers both an "All in One" Film, TV and Video Production Software platform and the Budgeting Software as a individual product.<br>
     It then lists the software's features headed under the Creative and the Production side.
 These can be clicked on to take the user quickly to the information page for that feature.<br>
-    The second section gives a brief easy to understand overview of what the sortware does and what it can be used for.<br>
+    The second section gives a brief easy to understand overview of what the software does and what it can be used for.<br>
     The site is designed for first time learning.
 It is streamlined for specific user goal that upon first use the user with a clicks will be able to find all information about the software's features.
-At the top of every page the navbar displays all options for the user so they can select their desired destination quickly.
+At the top of every page the Navbar displays all options for the user so they can select their desired destination quickly.

-<p align="center"><strong>Landing Page and navbar</strong></p>
+<p align="center"><strong>Landing Page and Navbar</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/home6.png" width="90%">
 </h2>